-(b) Represents an amount paid by the Company to Mr. Simon for his unused vacation days during the 2015 calendar year pursuant to the terms of his employment agreement.
-Represents the amount the Company paid to Mr. Smith for unused vacation in connection with his termination in accordance with Company policy.
+Represents an amount paid by the Company to Mr. Simon for his unused vacation days during the 2015 calendar year pursuant to the terms of his employment agreement.
+Represents the

-(c) Represents an amount paid by the Company on behalf of employees for life, accidental death and dismemberment and long-term disability insurance.
-Pursuant to the terms of his employment agreement, Mr. Simon also receives an amount equal to \$3,394 as reimbursement for 25% of the total premium for his life insurance policy, and long term care coverage for his spouse and him.
+Represents an amount paid by the Company on behalf of employees for life, accidental death and dismemberment and long-term disability insurance.
+Pursuant to the terms of his employment agreement, Mr. Simon also receives an amount equal to \$3,394 as reimbursement for 25% of the total premium for his life insurance policy, and long term care coverage for his spouse and (c)